 Contact an Experienced Tax Planning Lawyers Today

-When you or your family faces significant tax issues in the context of family law problems, turn to family law attorney at Edward F. Whipps & Associates to help.
-You can arrange a mutually convenient time for your initial consultation by calling our downtown office at (614) 461-6006, our Dublin office at (614) 461-6007, or filling out this online contact form.
+When you or your family faces significant tax issues in the context of family law problems, turn to a family law attorney at Edward F. Whipps & Associates to help.
+You can arrange a mutually convenient time for your initial consultation by calling our office at (614) 461-6006 or filling out this online contact form.